code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/instructions.md

 ```
 **A link by another name**
 Links used to be known as HTML links, hyperlinks (because the "H" stands for Hyper).
-When people are taking about _extenal_ links they often just refer to a link based on the _type of destination_ as a "URL" (Uniform Resource Locator) or "URI" (Uniform Resource Identifier), but those are actually the names of the thing being linked to, not the act of making a connection.
+When people are taking about _external_ links they often just refer to a link based on the _type of destination_ as a "URL" (Uniform Resource Locator) or "URI" (Uniform Resource Identifier), but those are actually the names of the thing being linked to, not the act of making a connection.
 ```

 ### Adding a Link